TuomoNieminen/Helsinki-Open-Data-Science/docs/mca.md

 - For the categorical variables, you can either use the [indicator matrix or the Burt matrix](https://en.wikipedia.org/wiki/Multiple_correspondence_analysis#As_an_extension_of_correspondences_analysis) in the analysis
     - The Indicator matrix contains all the levels of categorical variables as a binary variables (1 = belongs to category, 0 = if doesn't)
-    - Burt matrix is a two-way cross tabulations between all the variables in the dataset
+    - Burt matrix is a matrix of two-way cross-tabulations between all the variables in the dataset
-- tästä jotain lisää ? yhteys CA:han ?
-- ...
+- The general aim is to condense and present the information of the cross-tabulations in a clear graphical form
+- Correspondence Analysis (a special case of MCA) works similarly with a cross-table of only two categorical variables
+- There are also several other variations of the CA methods

 - And next, let's look how the MCA outputs look in R!